fanf2/nsd/README.md

 The NLnet Labs Name Server Daemon (NSD) is an authoritative DNS name server.

-This fork of NSD can be configured so that the core domain name lookup data structure is a [DNS-specific qp-trie](https://dotat.at/prog/qp/);
+In this fork of NSD, there are a couple of configuration options to change how the core domain name lookup structure works.

+One option is a [DNS-specific qp-trie](https://dotat.at/prog/qp/);
 build with `./configure --use-qp-trie`

+Another option is to use NSD's default radix tree, but with compact keys; build with `./configure --use-comp-tree`

 build and test
 --------------